- News Bihar polls: RJD to provide 10 lakh govt jobs if voted to power, says Tejashwi

 Nag Panchami is observed on the Shukla Paksha Panchami in the Shravan month according to the Hindi calendar.
-This year, the day is falling on August 5 (Monday).
-The muhurta (timing) for the puja will be between 6:20 AM to 8:54 AM.
+This year, the day is falling on 25 July (Saturday).
+The muhurta (timing) for the puja will be between05:39 AM to 08:22 AM.

 Nag Panchami, or the festival of snakes, is celebrated on the fifth day of the Shravana month, during the bright fortnight.
 There are a lot of stories and legends that are cited as the reason behind the celebration of the Nag Panchami festival.
 Let us look at some of the interesting legends of Nag Panchami.